 It’s beginning to look a lot like Christmas!
 Mid-November and I’m ready to put those pumpkins away for another year and get out the holiday greens and garlands.
-I’m happy to say Black+Decker Canada is sponsoring this post so I can show you how I raided my scrap wood pile and created the cutest little scrap wood Christmas trees!
+I’m happy to say Black+Decker Canada is sponsoring this post so I can show you how I raided my scrap wood pile and created the cutest little DIY Wooden Trees to hang on your walls all winter long!

 - scrap plywood